Our Guide to the Wildlife you may encounter on a safari

-Southern Africa is home to a wealth of wildlife.
-It is one of the best safari destinations in the world, with many National Parks including the world-famous Kruger National Park in South Africa, Hluhluwe-Umfolozi Game Park in KwaZulu-Natal, and the Etosha National Park in Namibia.
+Southern and East Africa are home to a wealth of wildlife, with many iconic National Parks including the world-famous Kruger National Park in South Africa, the Chobe National Park in Botswana, the South Luangwa National Park in Zambia, the Hwange National Park in Zimbabwe, the Etosha National Park in Namibia, the Masai Mara in Kenya, and the Serengeti National Park in Tanzania.

-As well as National Parks, there are numerous Nature Reserves, as well as many bird and animal sanctuaries that care for the injured, sick or orphaned, and run rehabilitation projects to give them an opportunity to return to their natural environment.
+In addition, there are many bird and animal sanctuaries that care for the injured, sick or orphaned, and run rehabilitation projects to give them an opportunity to return to their natural environment.
 These include the AfriCat Foundation in Namibia, and Moholoholo Wildlife Rehabilitation Centre near Hazyview in South Africa.
 In South Africa alone, over 8 million hectares, or 20 million acres, of land is devoted to the protection of wildlife.

 Birds and Reptiles